endevver/mt-plugin-extratags/README.md

 This plugin provides Movable Type users with an assortment of miscellaneous tags that do not ship with Movable Type by default.
 These tags are divided into several groups:

 * [Modifiers](#modifiers)
   * days_old
   * nice_size
+  * n_words
+  * encode_json

 * [Function Tags](#functions)
   * AssetModifiedDate
   * AssetModifiedBy
   * AssetFileSize
   * EntryWeekOfYear
+  * SearchOffset
+  * SearchLimit
+  * SearchFrom
+  * SearchTo

 * [Conditional Tags](#condition)
   * FolderHasPages?